immcantation/immcantation/docs/docker/10x_tutorial.rst

  DefineClones.py -d filtered_contig_heavy_productive-T.tsv --act set --model ham \
      --norm len --dist 0.09 --outname filtered_contig_heavy

 If the sequence distance plot is not bimodal, it may be more appropriate to instead use `SCOPer <https://scoper.readthedocs.io/en/stable/>`__ to assign clones using an adaptive threshold.
-For this tutorial, to be able to copy/and paste the commands as provided here to name the output file ``filtered_contig_heavy_clone-pass.tsv`` (to match the output of ``DefineClones.py``).
+In order to be able to directly copy/paste the commands provided in this tutorial, be sure to rename the output file ``filtered_contig_heavy_clone-pass.tsv`` (to match the output of ``DefineClones.py``).

 Once we have defined clonal groups using heavy chains, we can split these groups based on whether or not they have differing light chain V and J genes::